 The purpose and mission of the New Mexico Work and Save Board (Board) is to advance the retirement readiness of New Mexico's private-sector workforce by creating a state-facilitated retirement plan for private-sector employers and workers.
-The Board will accomplish this mission by carrying out the provisions of the New Mexico Work and Save Act (the Act) at NMSA 1978 §58-33-1 et seq. so as to provide for the successful design, implementation, and administration of: A. the New Mexico Work and Save (Work and Save).
+The Board will accomplish this mission by carrying out the provisions of the New Mexico Work and Save Act (the Act) at NMSA 1978 §58-33-1 et seq. so as to provide for the successful design, implementation, and administration of: A. the New Mexico Retirement Plan Marketplace (Marketplace), and B. the New Mexico Work and Save (Work and Save).